ianxm/tracker/README.markdown

     pullups     1 2012-02-25 to 2012-02-25     1
     watchedtv   5 2012-02-10 to 2012-02-15     6

-the `list` command lists all metrics stored in the repo and gives their date ranges.
+the `streaks` command lists runs of consecutive days with or without occurrences.  the full date range is from the first occurrence to the current day.

     > tracker streaks watchedtv
     duration: 17 days from 2012-02-10 to 2012-02-26